3 things I learnt from volunteering with Media Trust

 Posted 8 December 2022

-During a 20-year career including broadcasting, media relations, PR and marketing, Louise Chandler lives by the phrase ‘Pay it forward’.
+Throughout her 20-year career including broadcasting, media relations, PR and marketing, Louise Chandler has lived by the phrase ‘pay it forward’.
 Why?
-For Louise, volunteering is a chance to upskill and empower others with knowledge, insight, and creative ideas.
-This year Louise has volunteered at Media Trust events, including Women’s Voices and Digital Summer School.
+For Louise, volunteering is a chance to empower others with knowledge, insight, and creative ideas.
+This year Louise has volunteered at various Media Trust events, including Women’s Voices and Digital Summer School.
 In this blog, she explains the three things she has learnt as a volunteer...

-My time mentoring different social action organisations and charities has taught me the following:
+My time mentoring different social action organisations and charities has taught me these main things:

 1. It’s important to understand the charity’s aims and objectives

 You may only have a few hours, a limited budget and a small team but work with what you have.
 Ask yourself ‘what are you trying to achieve?’
-Objectives are measurable goals that outline what the end results should be, giving you a chance to ensure you can achieve it.
-For example, if you want to increase brand awareness you could decide to target a new audience.
-For this objective, success can be measured in the number of impressions on your social media, by comparing audience brand awareness before and after the campaign.
+Objectives are measurable goals that outline the end results you want, giving you a chance to achieve them.
+For example, if you want to increase brand awareness, you could decide to target a new audience.
+For this objective, you could measure success by the number of impressions or engagements on social media, or by comparing brand awareness before and after the campaign.
 Make a plan and decide how you want to deliver it.

 2. Understand who the charity are trying to reach

-What do you know about their users or audiences?
+What do you know about the charity’s users or audiences?
 Age, gender, occupation, education, and income are some of the key indicators to learn more about your target market – what they like and dislike.
 Watch and listen, even create focus groups and surveys to help you understand more.
-Once you have created a profile of their ideal person, you will understand what information is needed.
+Once you have a profile of their ideal person, you’ll understand what information is needed.
 Think of creative ways to share information that is useful and engaging.

 3. What content and platforms will the charity use?

 What will they share and where will they share it?
 It’s important to spend time planning and considering the charity’s content so you know what you want to say.
 Then, they can decide where you want to say it.
-Perhaps they want to launch your presence on new platforms or post more content to existing channels to stimulate conversations and interaction.
-Always remember to keep it simple, concise, and visually appealing so you can catch the attention of people.
+Perhaps they want to launch your presence on new platforms or post more content to existing channels to provoke conversations and interaction.
+Keep it simple, concise, and visually appealing so you can catch people’s attention.

-I look forward to mentoring more charities to offer my experiences and expertise to help solve new challenges and queries.
+I look forward to mentoring more charities: to offer my experience and skills and help solve new challenges or queries.

-The last thing I’ll say… marketing and communications evolves and changes, frequently.
-Congratulate yourself on things you do well so you can prepare, plan to improve to consistently engage with the charity’s audiences!
+The last thing I’ll say… marketing and communications changes, frequently.
+Congratulate yourself on things you do well so you can prepare, plan to improve, and consistently engage with the charity’s audiences.

 You see, I truly believe that mentoring injects a good feeling to share, learn and ‘pay it forward’.
-There’s also lots of opportunities to enhance your learning and meet new people.
-Giving a little bit to time to convey knowledge, to meet your peers and to make a difference is such a satisfying experience, I would encourage anyone to give it a go and I’m sure you’ll be smiling once the session is complete!
+There are also lots of opportunities to enhance your learning and meet new people.
+Giving a little bit of time to convey knowledge, to meet your peers and to make a difference is so satisfying – I’d encourage anyone to give it a go, and I’m sure you’ll be smiling once the session is complete.

 Find out about the PR and marketing creative inspiration toolkit aimed at organisations, charities and freelancers.
-Written and created by Louise, with templates and worksheets, you can learn how to use PR and marketing to promote your work and services.
+Written and created by Louise, with templates and worksheets, the toolkit shows how to use PR and marketing to promote your organisation.

 Keep in touch with Louise